019akash/Flask-Bank-AWS-Project/README.md

 6.  **Deployment, Testing & Optimization:** Deploying the Flask app to EC2, conducting thorough testing (functional, security, load), and optimizing performance.

 ## Setup and Deployment

-*(This section provides a high-level guide.
-Detailed commands are in the project documentation.)*

 1.  **AWS Prerequisites:**
     *   An active AWS account.